tylerwill/tylerwill.github.io/_pages/cv.md

 Work experience
 ======
+* Nov 2018 - Present: Research Assistant
+  * Michigan State University
+  * Supervisor: Prof. Erik Goodman
+  * Deliverable: a Python-Mathematica software package to debug &  interactively display rocket burns for a multi-objective optimization problem.

-* Summer 2015: Research Assistant
+* Summer 2019: Research Assistant
-  * Github University
+  * University of Maryland
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * Supervisor: Prof. John Dickerson
+  * Deliverable: "Can an Algorithm Be My Healthcare Proxy?"; see publications

-* Fall 2015: Research Assistant
+* Summer 2018: Research Assistant
-  * Github University
+  * University of California, Los Angeles
-  * Duties included: Merging pull requests
+  * Supervisor: Prof. Deanna Needell
+  * Deliverable: "Neural Nonnegative Matrix Factorization for Hierarchical Multilayer Topic Modeling"; see publications.

+* Summer 2017: Data Science Intern
+  * Trove Predictive Data Science in Buffalo, New York
-  * Supervisor: Professor Hub
+  * Supervisor: Dr. Adam Stotz
+  * Deliverable: Implementation of a Bayesian-estimation algorithm now in use at Trove to improve the accuracy and reliability of Trove's datasets.

 <!---
 Skills